ThibeauK/forumistic-blog/posts/post12.md

--    re-appropriated USB wire
+-    Re-appropriated USB wire

-The internal camera component is situated above display panel.
+The internal camera component is situated above the display panel.
 This salvaging process will not utilise systemised hardware, simply re-purposing an unused USB cable.